MaoZiming/papers/7-datacenter/71-virtualization.md

    - what are some problems associated with containers?
 3. What are the trade-offs between virtulization and container?
 4. How does exokernel compared to hypervisors?

-## Virtualization
-[Virtualization](https://github.com/lynnliu030/os-prelim/blob/main/cluster_computing/virtualization.md) allows multiple guest OSes (and their applications) to share the hardware resources of a single physical server.

-* Virtual resources: each OS thinks that it owns the hardware resources
-* Virtual machine: OS + applications + virtual resources
-* Virtualization layer: management of physical hardware (e.x.
-VMM, hypervisor)
-    *  emulate the behavior the guest OS expects from the HW

 ## Containers
 * Containers are lightweight, encapsulated environments that run applications and their dependencies.